danielquantum/data_science_notes/SQL/SQL.md

 - organized based on categories (columns)
 - all columns in SELECT clause (except aggregate functions), must be included in the GROUP BY clause
 - use HAVING for filtering aggregated data
+Order by:
+- use ',' to order by several criteria
 Window function:
 - allow access to rows that are not grouped while still using aggregate functions
 Join: